 Pros: Hot out of Wrapper, No Break-in time required, Great Quality Bat

 Cons: According to one user, grip of this bat needs improvement.

-Stadium 12 is designed in a way so as to give you maximum stiffness.
+The Stadium CL22 is designed in a way that gives you maximum stiffness.
 You will surely be hitting bombs with this amazing bat.
 You can use this bat in USSSA, NSA, ISA, and ISF leagues.
 It is 34 inches long with a 26 oz. weight.
-Its price is around 200$.
+Its price is around $200.
 Sadly this bat is discontinued, but you might be able to find it online or in stores where it was stocked.

 Pros: Amazing pop, great performance right out of the wrapper, High Quality

 4. Miken Maxload USSSA 100 Composite Slow Pitch Bat (2-Piece)